 The book closes with an appendix on helping a relative set up a reasonable password strategy for those whose friends or relatives have distressing password strategies, and an extended explanation of password entropy for those who want to consider the math behind passwords.

 “Awesome.
 You did an amazing job breaking it down.
 This should be mandatory reading.” –Rich Mogull, CEO at Securosis

-Adding a character to a 10-character password does NOT make it 10 percent stronger.
+- Adding a character to a 10-character password does not make it 10% stronger.